Education

 Poster Contest

 The Nebraska Association of Resources Districts along with Nebraska’s Natural Resources Districts provide kindergarten through 12-grade students with an opportunity to share their thoughts about soil, water and related natural resource issues.
-It highlights the educational outreach efforts of conservation districts and their state conservation associations, auxiliaries and/or agencies.
+Theme for the 2024 poster contest is “May the Forest Be With You, Always”.
+Call the NRD office for educational resources.
+All entries at the local level contest must be submitted with this contest entry form placed on the back of each poster.

 Envirothon